 The management of children with brain and spinal cord tumors is extremely complex.
-The multidisciplinary Pediatric Neuro-Oncology (PNO) program at Johns Hopkins is noted for the comprehensive care that is provided to all children diagnosed with a brain or spinal cord tumor and his/her family.
-Each year our practitioners at Johns Hopkins treat between 80-100 children.
-In addition, a similar number of children's cases are reviewed as second opinions sent from around the world.
+Pediatric brain cancers can be stubborn, and typically do not respond to traditional chemotherapy and radiation. in part because the brain is somewhat protected from medications (the blood-brain barrier), in part because surgery in the brain has to be quite refined to minimize injury to brain tissue, and in part because radiation treatment to the brain can cause injury to normal brain tissue.
+To successfully manage and treat children with these tumors it takes a team of practitioners specifically focused on this area.
+The multidisciplinary Pediatric Neuro-Oncology program at the Johns Hopkins Kimmel Cancer Center in Baltimore is noted for the comprehensive care that is provided to all children diagnosed with a brain or spinal cord tumor and their families.
+Each year our practitioners treat between 80-100 children affected by these cancers tumors.
+A similar number of children's cases are reviewed as second opinions sent from around the world.

 - Pediatric neuro-oncology

 Experts with the program have access to rich resources, such as:

 - State-of-the-art neurosurgical technologies including 3D navigation systems and intraoperative MRI technology

 - Radiation therapy technologies that allow for the most precise delivery of radiation in an effort to spare normal brain tissue from the impact of radiation treatment.
 These include intensity-modulated radiation therapy (IMRT), which allows physicians to manipulate radiation beams to the shape of a tumor, and gamma knife, which focuses precise beams of radiation directly to a tumor.

 - Access to the most innovative clinical trials for children with newly diagnosed brain tumors as well as for those children requiring further treatment should the brain or spinal cord tumor return or progress